tungstennn/ETL-Pipeline-for-Trading-Insights-Application/README.md

 4. **Real-Time Visualization:**
    - Deliver up-to-date metrics using Streamlit for financial insights.
    - Automate refresh intervals to avoid manual intervention.

-5. **Scalability for Future Enhancements:**
-   - Design the MVP with scalability in mind for further enhancements.
-   - Potential future migration to cloud-based data warehouses like Redshift.

 ---